-Our adviser sheds light on how hidden fees can hike up the price of interest-free offers.
+Hidden fees can hike up the price of interest-free offers.

 But while they’re interest-free, they’re seldom fee-free – and these fees can quickly make the deals much less attractive.

-However, be aware if you’ve already taken possession of the goods and want to cancel the credit agreement, you still have to buy the items – so you may have to arrange alternative finance.
+However, be aware if you’ve already taken possession of the goods and want to cancel the credit agreement, you still have to buy the items – so you may have to find alternative finance.

 If the product isn’t of acceptable quality and you reject it under the Consumer Guarantees Act, the trader can be held liable for the loan.
 You can apply for an order from the Disputes Tribunal formally transferring your repayment obligations to the retailer.